6 Common Problems Faced by College Students

 5. Cultural Adjustment

 International students have to adapt to the new social rules of the country they are studying in.
 They have to adapt to the new culture.
 Some things may be offensive to the new people which may be funny at their home.
 So this may be both exciting and frustrating for the students.
-But, it takes time to adjust with the new social norms.
-Students need to be flexible when it comes to interacting with local population.
+But, it takes time to adjust to the new social norms.
+Students need to be flexible when it comes to interacting with the local population.
 Monitor your thoughts and feelings, it is completely fine if you are feeling anxious when you are out of your comfort zone.
-It is my advice to students to practice relaxation techniques like talking to friends & family, listening to music, taking a walk, meditation, etc. Maintain a journal.
+It is my advice to students to practise relaxation techniques like talking to friends & family, listening to music, taking a walk, meditation, etc. Maintain a journal.
 This will help you to process your thoughts as well as create a useful record of your experience.

 6. Depression

 Depression is a feeling of negative mood or sadness which involves a loss of interest or enjoyment from nearly all activities and lasts for two or more weeks.
 Sometimes, there is also a lack of appetite.
-Different people experience different symptoms of depression like changes in eating or sleeping patterns, including frequent waking during the night, loss of interest in daily activities, loss of sex drive, feeling fatigued, persistent feelings of sadness or hopelessness, difficulty in concentrating and making decisions.
+Different people experience different symptoms of depression like changes in eating or sleeping patterns, including frequent waking during the night, loss of interest in daily activities, loss of sex drive, feeling fatigued, persistent feelings of sadness or hopelessness, and difficulty in concentrating and making decisions.

 Useful links

-Didn't have enough time to research and do your assignments?
+1. Didn't have enough time to research and do your assignments?
 Let us help you

-Looking for the Best Assignment writing services platform? we got you covered
+2. Looking for the Best Assignment writing services platform? we got you covered

-Unlock Your Academic Potential: Ace Every Assignment with Oz Assignments’ Expert Help!
+3. Unlock Your Academic Potential: Ace Every Assignment with Oz Assignments’ Expert Help!

-No More Essay Writing Will Get Your Marks Down; Get the Expert Writers' Help at Ozassignments
+4. No More Essay Writing Will Get Your Marks Down; Get the Expert Writers' Help at Ozassignments

 icon